High-Risk Home Insurance Companies for 2025

 Overview

-Allstate offers a long list of add-on coverages you can use to customize your high-risk homeowners insurance.
-You can restore precious memories from lost computer data with electronic data recovery and receive monitoring and support to restore your identity with identity theft restoration coverage.
+Allstate offers numerous add-on coverages for customizing your high-risk homeowners insurance.
+With electronic data recovery, you can restore lost computer data and receive monitoring and support to restore your identity with identity theft restoration coverage.

 Allstate High-Risk Home Insurance Coverage Options